Parent Voices

 Everyone Walked Into That IEP Meeting Carrying Something Different

-An honest look at what every person brings to the IEP table — the fear, the guilt, the budget pressure, the love — and why real teamwork starts with seeing each other clearly.
+What every person brings to the IEP table — fear, guilt, budget pressure, love — and why real teamwork starts with seeing each other clearly.

 Mar 24, 2026